luisatomo/PHPSymfonyTest/README.md

 - phone (only numbers accepted)

 **1.2 _ClientUsers entity_**
-You need to create this relational entity from scratch.
+<br>You need to create this relational entity from scratch.
 This will relate clients with users.
 - client
 - users

 **1.3 _Company entity_**
-You need to add this fields to the actual entity
+<br>You need to add this fields to the actual entity
 - A related Company
 - An inverse side relationship named `users` for retrieving all the **Users** for the company.